CloseUp1: Close Up-1 2012 (season 4)

-After passing the nine-month journey and 13 rounds at different phases of this talent-hunt programme, Sultana Yeasmin Laila was crowned as the Close Up-1 Champion for the fourth season of the popular music reality show.
+After passing the nine-month journey and 13 rounds at different phases of this talent-hunt program, Sultana Yeasmin Laila was crowned the Close Up-1 Champion for the fourth season of the popular music reality show.
 Laila received a total of 5530200 SMS from the country people (as viewers votes).
-She scored 36 out of 50 by the judgement of three honourable judges Ahmed Imtiaz Bulbul, Fahmida Nabi and Parth Barua.
+She scored 36 out of 50 by the judgement of three honorable judges Ahmed Imtiaz Bulbul, Fahmida Nabi, and Parth Barua.
 Sohag got 5822116 votes.
-Tutul was 300000 votes.
-Judges gave 31 and 35 score to Sohag and Tutul respectively.
+Tutul had 300,000 votes.
+Judges gave 31 and 35 scores to Sohag and Tutul, respectively.

-Laila beat Sohag and Tutul on a point system which included both public votes (through SMS) and scores given by the judges.
+Laila beat Sohag and Tutul on a point system that included both public votes (through SMS) and scores given by the judges.

 Sohag and Tutul secured the spot of first and second runners-up titles respectively.

-The champion crown winner Laila was given a brand new Mitsubishi Mirage car and Tk 1.0 million.
+The champion crown winner, Laila, was given a brand new Mitsubishi Mirage car and Tk 1.0 million.
 The first runner-up received Tk 0.5 million, while Tk 0.3 million went to the second runner-up.